 Whether you are a cocktail fan or not, do not miss to try the fruity local cocktails, made with local fruits and vegetables that cannot be found in Western countries.
 Even cocktails with passion fruit (a rather popular ingredient in most cocktail bars in the West), will taste much better in Bali.
 The Lookout Lounge Bar is a great venue to enjoy your cocktail in an intimate environment and it's just by the hotel's lobby.

 If you are not a fan of alcohol, then skip the cocktails and try the delicious Balinese tropical juices.
 Dragon fruit, mangosteen, durian, coconut, jackfruit, rambutan, guava... with so many fruits on the list, you will be really confused on which combination to try first.
 The Lucid Liquids Health Bar of Radisson Blue Uluwatu Resort is the best option for a juice during the day.

 Even fruits like coconut and banana have a much better taste than the ones that you are used to.

 3. Do an activity that will pump you up physically and mentally!

 Living under the fast and frustrating rhythms of a city puts your mind and body under lots of stress and pressure that you don't even understand.
-So, there is not a better place to devote some time to your personal well-being than in Bali.
-Staying in a hotel like Radisson Blu Bali Uluwatu offers you with plenty of indoor and outdoor activities to do that will definitely boost your mental and body health.
+So, there is no better place to devote some time to your personal well-being than in Bali.
+Staying in a hotel like Radisson Blu Bali Uluwatu offers you plenty of indoor and outdoor activities to do that will definitely boost your mental and body health.

 The best way to explore your surroundings while excising is through the #BluRoutes.
-The #BluRoutes are specially planned routes, ideal for cycling, walking and running.
+The #BluRoutes are specially planned routes, ideal for cycling, walking, and running.
 There are three kinds of routes available: